kamilkp/react-native-file-transfer/README.md

 var obj = {
-    uri, // either an 'assets-library' url (for files from photo library) or an image dataURL size, // either 'screen' (default) or 'full', only applies to asset library uploads uploadUrl,
+    uri, // either an 'assets-library' url (for files from photo library) or an image dataURL size, // either 'screen' (default) or 'full', only applies to asset library uploads format, // either 'PNG' (default) or 'JPEG', only applies to asset library uploads uploadUrl,
     fileName,
     mimeType,